 How Will I Know When the Deadlines Come Up?

 The USPTO typically sends courtesy email reminders either to the registrant or to the attorney of record on the trademark registration.
+So your transaction-based lawyer can help.
 But the filings are due even if the reminder email isn’t received, so be sure to calendar these deadlines.

 Can I Wait Until the Last Day?